Movement (clockwork): Mechanical movements

 An escapement is a mechanism that allows the wheel train to advance, or escape a fixed amount with each swing of the balance wheel or pendulum.
-It consists of a gear called an escape wheel which is released one tooth at a time by a lever that rocks back and forth.
-Each time the escape wheel moves forward it also gives the pendulum or balance wheel a push to keep it moving.
+It includes a gear known as the escape wheel, which is released one tooth at a time by a rocking lever.
+Each time the escape wheel moves forward it exerts force on the pendulum or balance wheel, pushing it to keep it in motion.